 This will be a ticketed evening event from 7pm-9pm (see below).
 Philippa's talk is now sold out.
 You can register for the waiting list by reserving a waiting list ticket, but this does not guarantee a space.

 On Saturday 16th March we will be holding a free open house for all, from 2pm-6pm.
-This will include a set of short talks on psychology-focused subjects, chance to chat to active members of the Stillpoint Spaces London community, and the second iteration of our innovative public invitation to speed date our psychotherapists, and the opening of our very first group exhibition: MEME. (full exhibition details here)
+This will include a set of short talks on psychology-focused subjects, chance to chat to active members of the Stillpoint Spaces London community, the second iteration of our innovative public invitation to speed date our psychotherapists, and the opening of our very first group exhibition: MEME. (full exhibition details here)

 2-3PM SPEED DATING THERAPISTS – Session 1